Starting work as a lawyer

 Continuing Professional Development (CPD)

-From 1 April 2014 New Zealand's lawyers have been required to complete a minimum level of continuing professional development (CPD) each year.
-The CPD year runs from 1 April to 31 March the following year, and lawyers are required to make a formal declaration that they have complied with the CPD requirements.
+The CPD year runs from 1 April to 31 March, and lawyers are required to make a formal declaration that they have complied with the CPD requirements.

-If you work for a law firm or organisation which is given self-audit status by the Law Society, it will have shown that it has effective policies and procedures in place to ensure that all lawyers in the organisation comply with the CPD Rules.
-Your employer will also have an appointed CPD officer who will monitor compliance.
+If you work for a law firm or organisation which has a self-audit status by the Law Society, your employer will have an appointed CPD officer who will monitor compliance.

 When you begin work, ask your employer as soon as possible about the system in place to assist you with meeting your CPD requirements.

-The Law Society has produced a number of resources to assist lawyers to meet the CPD requirements.
+There are a number of resources to assist lawyers meet their CPD obligations.

 General considerations in all workplaces